 We drove (maybe an hour) to Whittier High (Hill Valley High) and arrived well ahead of the buses.
-The school was open and we were able to wander around without anyone asking who we were, although I did ask someone who I thought was a teacher but turned out to Jeffery Wiseman(!) – who portrayed George McFly in BTTFII and BTTFIII, after Crispin Glover refused to return due to salary disputes.
+The school was open and we were able to wander around without anyone asking who we were, although I did ask someone who I thought was a teacher but turned out to Jeffery Wiseman(!) – who portrayed George McFly in BTTFII and BTTFIII, after Crispin Glover refused to return due a dispute.

 The house Marty and Jennifer arrived and rehearsed a movie re-creation scene, which I was able to video:

 And then when the bus crowds arrived, I took a video from inside the school: